WSWCWaterDataExchange/MappingStatesDataToWaDE2.0/NewMexico/Regulatory/ReadME.md

 - **Special Conditions Water Right**.
 Certain areas within New Mexico might contain restrictions that prohibit the drilling of wells within a basin in order to protect public health, water quality, existing water rights, or protect the state's water resources. https://ose.maps.arcgis.com/home/item.html?id=5617df05c3de4ac8b59594bd51cbab94.

 Six unique files were created to be used as input.
 Input files used are as follows...
 - *InterstateStreamCompactRegions_input.csv*.
-Contains regulatory data for stream compacts.
+Contains tabular regulatory data for stream compacts.
 - *NMInterstateStreamCompactRegions.shp*.
 Shapefile for stream compat data.
 - *OSEWaterRightDistrictBoundary_input.csv*.
-Contains regulatory data for state enginer water right districts.
+Contains tabular regulatory data for state enginer water right districts.
 - *OSEDistrictBoundary.shp*.
 Shapefile for water right districts.
-- *SpecialConditionsWaterRight_input.csv.*  Contains special interest regulatory data for state enginer water right districts.
+- *SpecialConditionsWaterRight_input.csv.*  Contains tabular special interest regulatory data for state enginer water right districts.
 - *WaterRightRegulations.shp*.
 Shapefile for special interest water right areas.

 ## Summary of Data Prep
 The following text summarizes the process used by the WSWC staff to prepare and share NMOSE's water rights data for inclusion into the Water Data Exchange (WaDE 2.0) project.
 For a complete mapping outline, see *[NM_RegulatoryInfo Schema Mapping to WaDE_QA.xlsx](https://github.com/WSWCWaterDataExchange/MappingStatesDataToWaDE2.0/blob/master/NewMexico/Regulatory/NM_RegulatoryInfo%20Schema%20Mapping%20to%20WaDE_QA.xlsx)*.
-Five executable code files were used to extract the NMOSE's water rights data from the above mentioned input files.
+Six executable code files were used to extract the NMOSE's water rights data from the above mentioned input files.
 Each code file is numbered for order of operation.
-The first code file (pre-process) was built and ran within [Jupyter Notebooks](https://jupyter.org/), the remaining five code files were built and operated within [Pycharm Community](https://www.jetbrains.com/pycharm/).
-The last code file _(AllocationAmounts_facts)_ is depended on the previous files.
-Those Seven code files are as follows...
+The first code file (pre-process) was built and ran within [Jupyter Notebooks](https://jupyter.org/), the remaining four code files were built and operated within [Pycharm Community](https://www.jetbrains.com/pycharm/).
+The last code file _(RegulatoryReportingUnits_fact)_ is depended on the previous files.
+Those Six code files are as follows...

 - 0_NMRegulatorySourceDataPreprocess.ipynb
 - 1_NMre_Date.py